 A realistic reading of this famous letter can reveal several points for consideration.
-First, there is an error: Mrs. Fairbanks' children were only eleven and twelve years old at the time, which is far from being grown up.37 Twain must surely have known this.
-Perhaps the exaggeration was made so that his mother would be less disaproving of his association with a women only seven years his senior.
+First, there is an error: Mrs. Fairbanks' children were only eleven and twelve years old at the time, which is far from being grown up.
+Twain must surely have known this.
+Perhaps the exaggeration was made so that his mother would be less disaproving of his association with a woman only seven years his senior.
 He insists that Mrs. Fairbanks' young looks stem from goodness, rather than youth, not a very complimentary thing to say about a woman.

-Second, the description of "Mother" Fairbanks feeding her "Cub" jam when he is good, scolding him when he is bad, and persuading him not to write about naughty things simply does not sound very real.
+Secondly, the description on "Mother" Fairbanks feeding her "Cub" jam when he is good, scolding him when he is bad, and persuading him not to write about naughty things simply does not sound very real.
 It sounds more like a staged scene, involving a child.
 It is exceedingly difficult to imagine the scene being played by a thirty-two year old man and a thirty-nine year old woman, unless, of course, they are in love and indulging in a fit of baby talk.
 There is no evidence that the latter is true of the people involved.
 Therefore, one is forced to conclude that it is a scene, that is, a consciously made up or imagined episode.
 It is a game, and, though some seem to recognize it as such, most fail to recognize the importance of it as such.
-Wecter comes close to this idea when he discusses the Twain-Fairbanks relationship in reference to Mrs. Fairbanks' mothering, and writes: ". . . both acquiesced in this role, and enjoyed playing it up as the theme of a purely platonic friendship. . . ."
-38 The only rational way to interpret this episode is that the two were playing roles, were playing a game.
+Wecter comes close to this idea when he discusses the Twain-Fairbanks relationship in reference to Mrs. Fairbanks' mothering, and writes: ". . . both acquiesced in this role, and enjoyed playing it up as the theme of a purely platonic friendship, . . $...^{63}$ The only rational way to interpret this episode is that the two were playing roles, were playing a game.
 It was the same game Twain had played before.
 Once more he has invented his character, his "mother," with many of the same qualities as Jane Clemens, but with further niceties added.
-The character he created as Mrs. Fairbanks was much more satisfactory than that of Jane; Mrs. Fairbanks would play the game, would live the part, seem-
+The character he created as Mrs. Fairbanks was much more satisfactory that that of Jane; Mrs. Fairbanks would play the game, would live the part, seemingly, whereas Jane would not.
+Mrs. Fairbanks followed the rules of the game; Jane was not aware that the game, as such, existed.
+Thus once more Twain could play at being a bad boy, be scolded, reform, then be bad again.
+If one accepts the theory that this was a game, the relationship becomes more understandable, but there is still Ganzel's contention that the two were not friends until late in the voyage to deal with.
+This can be reconciled by noting that the letter in question was written three weeks after the expedition returned.
+There is no mention of such activities until after the voyage is over.
+This would tend to lend credence to the idea that the episode is another of Twain's exaggerations, an imagined game, certainly not one which was going on during the entire trip.